 1. Introduction

-The usage of Deep Neural Networks (DNNs) is continuously growing in various applications such as IoT, edge devices, mobile phones and high-performance servers in cloud platforms and datacenters ([1-3]).
-In the recent years, DNNs have demonstrated phenomenal prediction and classification capabilities in various applications such as image recognition ([4]), natural language processing ([5]) and recommendation systems ([6]).
-The remarkable accuracy of DNNs, however, introduce a high computational complexity and huge memory system throughput for both network training and inference.
-These challenges have become major entry barriers for DNNs in various computation platforms not only because they are limited in performance, cost and energy, but also due to their limited memory system bandwidth.
+The usage of deep neural networks (DNNs) is continuously growing in various applications, such as IoT, edge devices, mobile phones and high-performance servers in cloud platforms and datacenters [1–3].
+In recent years, DNNs have demonstrated phenomenal prediction and classification capabilities in various applications, including image recognition [4], natural language processing [5] and recommendation systems [6].
+However, the remarkable accuracy of DNNs comes with a high computational complexity and huge memory system throughput for both network training and inference.
+These challenges have become major entry barriers for DNNs on various computational platforms due to both the platforms’ limits in performance, cost and energy, and their limited memory system bandwidth.

-In the recent years, there is a significant growth in using dedicated accelerators ([7, 8]), such as systolic arrays (SAs) and graphics processing units (GPUs), that can offer a more efficient processing of DNNs than general-purpose CPUs.
-An SA is a spatial compute system which consists of a network of processing elements that rhythmically performs computations and pass data through the system.
+In recent years, there has been significant growth in the use of dedicated accelerators [7, 8], such as systolic arrays (SAs) and graphics processing units (GPUs), which can offer more efficient processing of DNNs than general purpose CPUs.
+An SA is a spatial computing system that consists of a network of processing elements that rhythmically perform computations and pass data through the system.
 A GPU is a single instruction multiple data (SIMD) architecture.
-Similar to SAs, GPUs consists of an array of processing elements which run the same operation simultaneously, however GPUs have two fundamental differences from SAs:
+Similar to SAs, GPUs consist of arrays of processing elements that run the same operation simultaneously; however, GPUs have two fundamental differences from SAs:

-While GPU’s processing elements are programable and execute the same operation simultaneously, the SA processing elements can only execute a fixed operation (usually a multiply-and-accumulate).
+While GPU processing elements are programmable and execute the same operation simultaneously, SA processing elements can only execute a fixed operation (usually a multiply-and-accumulate).

-Unlike the SA, the processing elements in GPUs cannot pass data directly but rather have to exchange data only through memory.
+Unlike the SA, however, the processing elements in GPUs cannot pass data directly but rather must exchange data via memory.
 This introduces a major benefit for the SA since it utilizes memory bandwidth more efficiently.

 Both SAs and GPUs are highly dependent on the performance and throughput of their memory systems.
-This has been further intensified in the recent years with the advances of semiconductor technologies which led to an exponentially growing gap between compute elements and memory systems speed ([9]).
+This has been further intensified in recent years with advances in semiconductor technologies, which has led to an exponentially growing gap between the speeds of compute elements and memory systems [9].

 In this paper we introduce DRAMA, a Deep neuRAl network Memory Simulator.
-DRAMA extends the SCALE-Sim ([10]) simulator, which is commonly used to mimic DNN inference on SAs, with detailed, accurate and extensive simulation environment of the memory system.
-SCALE-Sim is a cycle-accurate functional simulator which can process matrix multiplications and convolutions for various DNNs architectures.
-SCALE-Sim allows designers and architects to perform architectural and performance exploration by running various DNNs with different SA configurations while considering various system tradeoffs.
+DRAMA extends the SCALE-Sim [10] simulator, which is commonly used to mimic DNN inference on SAs, with a detailed, accurate and extensive simulation environment of the associated memory system.
+SCALE-Sim is a cycle-accurate functional simulator that can process matrix multiplications and convolutions for various DNNs architectures.
+SCALE-Sim allows designers and architects to perform architectural and performance exploration by simulating various DNNs with different SA configurations while considering various system tradeoffs.
 While SCALE-Sim can accurately model memory accesses performed by the SA to the local memory, it lacks accurate modeling of the main memory system.
-Due to the growing impact of memory systems on DNN processing performance it is essential to model the complete memory system accurately.
-In order to overcome this gap, DRAMA offers an extension to SCALE-Sim which can simulate the detailed building blocks of main memory such as memory channels, modules, ranks, banks and related timing parameters.
-In addition, DRAMA offers a broad range of configuration parameters which can help exploring various memory system configuration tradeoffs and identify bottlenecks for different DNNs architectures.
-This is further demonstrated in Section 4 where we present an architectural exploration for various ResNet-18 ([11]) memory systems using DRAMA simulation environment.
+Due to the growing impact of memory systems on DNN processing performance, it is essential to model the complete memory system accurately.
+To overcome this issue, DRAMA offers an extension to SCALE-Sim that can simulate the detailed building blocks of main memory, such as memory channels, modules, ranks and banks, and related timing parameters.
+In addition, DRAMA offers a broad range of configuration parameters that can help in exploring various memory system configuration tradeoffs and identifying bottlenecks for different DNN architectures.
+This is further demonstrated in Section 4 where we present an architectural exploration for various ResNet-18 [11] memory systems using the DRAMA simulation environment.

 We summarize the contributions of this paper as follows:

-We introduce DRAMA, a novel open-source simulation environment which can perform detailed, accurate and extensive simulation of SAs memory system.
+We introduce DRAMA, a novel open-source simulation environment that can perform detailed, accurate and extensive simulation of SA memory systems.

-DRAMA can run either as an extension the SCALE-Sim simulator to model the entire memory system accurately or as a standalone main memory simulator.
+DRAMA can run either as an extension to the SCALE-Sim simulator to model the entire memory system accurately or as a standalone main memory simulator.